sachin595/Predictive-Analytics-for-Non-Hodgkin-Lymphoma/README.md

 ## Introduction

-This project focuses on developing advanced predictive analytics for **Non-Hodgkin Lymphoma (NHL)** by utilizing a **Long Short-Term Memory (LSTM)** neural network.
-The model is designed to predict two key health metrics: **Crude Mortality Rate** (number of deaths per 100,000 individuals in a given year) and **Survival Rate** (likelihood of survival as a percentage).
-By leveraging demographic and temporal factors such as **age, sex, ethnicity, race, and year,** the model provides robust insights into health outcomes.
+**Non-Hodgkin Lymphoma (NHL)** represents a diverse group of blood cancers that vary significantly in their progression, treatment responses, and outcomes.
+Understanding the trends and disparities in mortality and survival rates associated with NHL is crucial for guiding public health interventions, advancing oncology research, and improving patient care.

+This project aims to bridge this gap by developing a state-of-the-art predictive analytics framework tailored for NHL.
+Leveraging the power of Long Short-Term Memory (LSTM) neural networks, the model is designed to accurately forecast two pivotal health metrics:
+**Crude Mortality Rate:** Number of deaths per 100,000 individuals annually.
+**Survival Rate:** The probability of survival expressed as a percentage.
+The predictive framework integrates demographic factors **(age, sex, ethnicity, race)** with temporal elements (yearly trends) to model and analyze long-term dependencies and complex temporal patterns in the data.
+These insights enable researchers and healthcare professionals to assess trends, identify disparities, and inform decisions.

-Additionally, an interactive **diagnostic tool** has been deployed, allowing users to input specific demographic and temporal details to generate predictions.
-This tool serves as a practical application of the model, aiding researchers and healthcare professionals in assessing trends and disparities in **Non-Hodgkin Lymphoma** outcomes.
-The project emphasizes precision and temporal modeling to support informed decision-making in public health and oncology.
+To enhance usability and accessibility, the project features an **interactive diagnostic tool**, enabling users to input specific demographic and temporal details to receive tailored predictions.
+This practical application underscores the model's potential to serve as a decision-support system in **public health** and **clinical oncology**

 ---